detekt/detekt/docs/index.md

 ### Quick Start with Gradle

-Apply following configuration to your gradle build file and run `gradle detekt`:
+Apply the following configuration to your Gradle project build file:

 ```kotlin
 buildscript {